 Instrumentalists should arrive at 5:40 for a brief warm-up/run through, and all other students should be sitting with their class and ready at 5:50 to ensure a prompt start to our evening show.
 I look forward to seeing you at any or all of our performances.

 This is just a reminder of our participation in the Scotland Memorial Day Parade.
-The parade will take place this Sunday, May 26th.
+The parade will take place Sunday, May 24th.
 I am asking that students arrive at the town green no later than 11:45 am.
 I would like to request that students wear a Scotland shirt or red, white and blue.
 If they are in baseball, softball, girl scouts/boy scouts, they are permitted to wear those uniforms as well.
 Hats, Sunglasses and sunscreen would also be a good idea.
 The ceremony is at 12 and the parade steps-off by 12:20.
 Students will then travel with the parade ending at the Scotland Cemetery.
 You may pick up your musician at the end of the parade route.
 We do return to the town green if you would prefer picking your musician up there.
 We do not travel up to the cemetery, but you are more than welcome to take your child for the remaining ceremonies.
 We should be finished by 12:45.
 The official end time is usually around 1:15.
 Food and soft drinks are typically provided for participants back at the Congregational Church.
 I will not be attending that portion of the event.
 I know this is a busy weekend for most families, but I would appreciate as many students as possible to represent our band to the community.

 As you may already know, 3rd grade is recorder year in music at Scotland.
 It is the start of the exploration of instruments.
 All students are required to play as part of their music class.
 Students should practice the recorder a minimum of ten minutes a day.
 (Parents, I know this may be hard, but you can separate this into two five minutes sessions at the opposite end of the house.
 Nice weather could = outside practice).